ThinkBigAnalytics/nifi-test/README.md

  but the _concept itself_ seems to work)

 NOTE:
- * The code was written and tested against the official NiFi 1.6.0-SNAPSHOT build
+ * The code was written and tested against the official NiFi 1.6.0 build
- * The binary ZIP of NiFi 1.6 has to be placed to `nifi-1.6.0-SNAPSHOT-bin.zip` inside the project directory for it to work
+ * The binary ZIP of NiFi 1.6 has to be placed to `nifi-1.6.0-bin.zip` inside the project directory for it to work

+## Overview

+To run the test case from Maven, simply go to the project directory and issue a the following command:
+`mvn clean test`

 ## Installing the flow to a NiFi instance